You’ll find you’re a better painter when you use high-quality brushes fit for the job at hand. It’s not hard to care for them and they’ll last.

 Instructions here pertain to high-quality synthetic brushes and water-borne (latex) paints.

 When a brush has been used for several hours, the dry paint on the outside of the bristles must be brushed away.
 Manufacturers recommend a paintbrush comb but, after nearly fifty years of painting, I prefer a wirebrush, as do most painters.
 Over a bucket of water, lay the paintbrush on the rim, dip the wirebrush in the water and gently remove the dry paint by brushing from the ferrule toward the bristle ends until all the dry paint is removed.
+STEP 2

 Under warm running water, hold the brush by the handle and gently bend the bristles in all directions until the paint is washed away.
 When the run-off looks like skim milk, add a drop of dishwashing detergent and work it into the bristles.
 Continue until the squeezed water looks clean enough to drink.
 Some latex paints contain a small amount of oil or solvent that hampers final cleaning.
 If the brush feels oily or sticky, rinse it in mineral spirits.